-There is a plethora of empirical work supporting the view that capital markets aggregate investors' information and can possess information that is superior to any individual or group of individuals (Luo, 2005).
+There is a plethora of empirical work supporting the view that capital markets aggregate investors' information and may possess information that is superior to any individual or group of individuals (see Goldstein, 2023, for a recent review of the literature).
 There is also systematic evidence on the resource allocation role of financial market feedback.
 For instance, Rock (1986), Chen, Goldstein and Jiang (2007), Bakke and Whited (2008), among others, find that stock prices contain information and companies use information from stock prices in resource and investment allocation decisions.
-More related to our setting, Luo (2005) shows that the market reaction to acquisition announcements influences a manager's decision on whether to proceed with the announced transactions even after the acquirer signs an agreement with a specific target firm.
-In this section, we investigate whether firms communicate their acquisition plan to learn from financial markets.
+18 More related to our setting, Luo (2005) shows that the market reaction to acquisition announcements influences a manager's decision on whether to proceed with the announced transactions even after the acquirer signs an agreement with a specific target firm.
+In this section, we investigate whether firms communicate their acquisition plans to learn from financial markets.

 We expect that an important reason for management to announce their acquisition plans is to learn from investors' reaction to these plans.
 Learning from investors and the market could be especially important in the context of acquisitions for at least three reasons.
 First, acquisitions are large investments with highly uncertain outcomes, and past research shows that many acquisitions do not create shareholder wealth.
-Second, market participants (e.g., institutional investors and sell-side analysts) can have valuable insights about macroeconomic, industry, product market information pertaining to a firm's acquisitions plans because of being part of different information networks, economies of scale in gathering and producing new information as well as having access to information that the firm may not have (Kacperczyk, Sialm and Zheng, 2005; Kang, Luo and Na, 2018).
-Third, and perhaps more importantly, acquisitions are costly to reverse investments and firms announce their acquisition plans before agreeing to a merger agreement with a specific target firm.
-In sum, if firms announce acquisition plans to learn from the market feedback, we expect firms to adjust subsequent acquisition behavior in response to the market reaction generated by such announcements.
-On the other hand, acquisition-planning firms' information set may subsume that of the financial markets, and hence, management may ignore the market feedback.
+Second, market participants (e.g., institutional investors and sell-side analysts) can have valuable insights about macroeconomic, industry, product market information pertaining to a firm's acquisitions plans because of belonging to different information networks, economies of scale in gathering and producing new information as well as having access to information that the firm may not have (Kacperczyk, Sialm and